-For each of the prompts below (2a-c), describe what you know about your students with respect to the central focus of the learning segment.
+For each of the prompts below (2a-b), describe what you know about your students with respect to the central focus of the learning segment.

-Consider the variety of young adolescent learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students).
+Consider the variety of learners in your class who may require different strategies/support (e.g., students with IEPs or 504 plans, English language learners, struggling readers, underperforming students or those with gaps in academic knowledge, and/or gifted students).

 - a.
-Prior academic learning and prerequisite skills related to the central focus-Cite evidence of what young adolescents know, what they can do, and what they are still learning to do. - b.
-Personal, cultural, and community assets related to the central focus-What do you know about your students' everyday experiences, cultural and language backgrounds and practices, and interests? - c.
-Young adolescent developmental assets related to the central focus-What do you know about your students' cognitive, physical, and social and emotional development?
+Prior academic learning and prerequisite skills related to the central focus-Cite evidence of what students know, what they can do, and what they are still learning to do. - b.
+Personal, cultural, and community assets related to the central focus-What do you know about your students' everyday experiences, cultural and language backgrounds and practices, and interests?